What is near-drowning?

-Near-drowning is a term used to describe almost dying from suffocating under water.
-It is the last stage before actual drowning, which often results in death.
+Near-drowning is a term typically used to describe almost dying from suffocating under water.
+It is the last stage before fatal drowning, which results in death.
 Near-drowning victims still require medical attention to prevent related health complications.

 Most people who nearly drown are young children, but drowning accidents can happen to anyone of any age.

 Near-drowning occurs when you’re unable to breathe under water for a significant period of time.
-During near-drowning, oxygen intake decreases and major body systems shut down from the lack of oxygen flow.
+During near-drowning, your body is cut off from oxygen to the point where major body systems can begin to shut down from the lack of oxygen flow.
 In some cases (particularly in young children), this can happen in a matter of seconds.
 The process typically takes longer in adults.

 The majority of near-drowning cases are attributed to accidents that occur near or in the water.
 The most common causes of near-drowning include: